sagotoons/fuzzytools/README.md

 Quickly set up your scene, including:
 - optimized camera(s)
 - floor with shadow only
-- World shader with stylized sky
+- World shader with stylized background
 - sunlight and rim light
 - optimize EEVEE settings like AO, Shadows and Bloom